dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 One additional docker command that I want to touch on in this Module is `docker logs`.
 When containers are detached and running in the background, if it logs something inside the container, you can't see it. `docker logs <container-name>` reveals everything that has been logged inside the container so far.

-- [ ] Try it out, run `docker logs psycic_container`. you will see the message:
+- [ ] Try it out, run `docker logs psycic_container`. you will see the following message logged for every time the app's source code was changed and the server restarted:

 ```sh
 [nodemon] restarting due to changes...
 [nodemon] starting `node index index.js`
 listening on port 8080...
 ```
--logged for every time the app's source code was changed and the server restarted.

 NEAT!

 ---
 >Final notes before wrapping up: this process is only suitable for development, once you are happy with the container that is spun up with your application's modified source code, you will need to build a new image that bundles the final version of your source code into said image.
-For example, say you finally settled on the color purple for the background.
+For example, let's say you finally settled on the color purple for the background.
 You need to change it to 'purple' in your source code and run `docker build -t final_colorserver .` or something of the like.
 THAT image is now ready for production.

 ---

 - [ ] An with that, Module 4 is complete.
 Don't forget to clean up your running containers, you crazy kids!

-- [ ] When you're ready... the next module awaitsssss...
+- [ ] When you're ready, the next module awaitsssss...
 [Module 5](https://github.com/dylanlrrb/Please-Contain-Yourself/tree/master/5-Make_Multiple_Containers_Work_Together) - Make Multiple Containers Work Together